D. K. Wilgus: Career

 Wilgus worked as an administrator at Purdue University (1941–1942) and served in the U.S. Army 1942–1945.
 From 1950 to 1963 he taught at Western Kentucky State College, as associate professor and, from 1961, full professor.
 In 1955, Wilgus founded the Kentucky Folklore Record, which he edited until 1961.

 Wilgus moved to University of California, Los Angeles (UCLA) in 1963.
 At UCLA he was professor of music and English at from 1963 until his death in 1989.
 At the university, together with his colleague Wayland D. Hand, Wilgus established the discipline of folklore studies.
 Wilgus was the first chair of the Folklore & Mythology Program at UCLA, a post he held from its founding in 1965 until 1982.

 Wilgus also organized and directed five folk festivals on the UCLA campus, suggestive of his interest in the performance as well as of the study of folklore.

 During his career, Wilgus carried out fieldwork around the Cumberland River, in Kentucky and Tennessee (with Lynwood Montell and around Ireland, recording the singers Tom Munnelly and John Reilly.
 His work around the Cumberland River made the case for the blues ballad to be seen as a subgenre of American balladry.

 Recognition

+In 1957, Wilgus was awarded a Guggenheim Fellowship in the field of Folklore and Popular Culture.

 Between 1971 and 1972, Wilgus served as president of the American Folklore Society (AFS).
-His presidential lecture was titled 'The Text is the Thing' and has been described as "a lively response to the [then] current fashion in the field for performance studies".
+His presidential lecture was titled "The Text is the Thing" and has been described as "a lively response to the [then] current fashion in the field for performance studies."

-Wilgus also served as vice-president of the AFS, secretary-treasurer of the Kentucky Folklore Society and president of the California Folklore Society.
+Wilgus served as vice-president of the AFS, secretary-treasurer of the Kentucky Folklore Society and president of the California Folklore Society.
 He also edited the journal of the California Folklore Society, Western Folklore, from 1970 to 1975.

-In 1955 he was awarded a Guggenheim Fellowship in the field of Folklore and popular culture.